neomjs/neo/resources/data/deck/learnneo/pages/guides/events/DomEvents.md

 A good example would be `tab.header.Toolbar`, where clicking on a Button will change the active Card.

 You can use string based listeners.
-In case the handler method lives within the parent tree (any level), we need to prefix there listeners with `up.`.
+In case the handler method lives within the parent tree (any level), we need to prefix these listeners with `up.`.

 <pre data-neo>
 import Container from '../container/Base.mjs';